Ceemisawlar/Lita_Capstone_Project/README.md

 ### Tools Used
 - Microsoft Excel for data cleaning,Analysis and Visualisation
 - SQL - Structured query Language for querying data for building of Portfolio in Github
 - Power Bi - For Data cleaning and Visualization

+### Data Cleaning
+This is the first stage for any data analysis project which includes

+* Uploading the data

+* Checking for null variables and missing data

+* Data cleaning which includes removing duplicates

 ### STATISTICAL ANALYSIS ON THE DATA